varunkuntal/hello-India/README.md

 # hello-India

-Not just another repository

-##OUR DEEPEST FEAR
+## OUR DEEPEST FEAR

-###By Marianne Williamson
+### By Marianne Williamson

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness
 That most frightens us.

 We ask ourselves
 Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.

 Your playing small
 Does not serve the world.
 There’s nothing enlightened about shrinking
 So that other people won’t feel insecure around you.

 We are all meant to shine,
 As children do.
 We were born to make manifest
 The glory of God that is within us.

 It’s not just in some of us;
 It’s in everyone.

 And as we let our own light shine,
 We unconsciously give other people permission to do the same.
 As we’re liberated from our own fear,
 Our presence automatically liberates others.

+###### Not just another repository.